nextstrain/docs.nextstrain.org/src/install-nextstrain.rst

   * Auspice: a tool for interactive visualization of pathogen evolution
   * Nextstrain command line interface (CLI): tools for management of analysis workflows and environments

-The following instructions will install all of these tools.
+The following instructions will install all of these tools using either Conda or Docker to manage these installations.
 For more details, :doc:`see the high level overview of these different components <learn/about-nextstrain>`.

 .. contents:: Table of Contents